krzemienski/awesome-from-stars/README.md

 * [hooram/ownphotos](https://github.com/hooram/ownphotos): Self hosted alternative to Google Photos
 * [Eeems-Org/oxide](https://github.com/Eeems-Org/oxide): A desktop environment for the reMarkable tablet
 * [Novage/p2p-media-loader](https://github.com/Novage/p2p-media-loader): An open-source engine for P2P streaming of live and on demand video directly in a web browser HTML page
 * [processing/p5.js](https://github.com/processing/p5.js): p5.js is a client-side JS platform that empowers artists, designers, students, and anyone to learn to code and express themselves creatively on the web.
-It is based on the core principles of Processing. http://twitter.com/p5xjs —
+It is based on the core principles of Processing.
+Looking for p5.js 2.0? http://beta.p5js.org
 * [bensuperpc/Package_installer](https://github.com/bensuperpc/Package_installer): Automatic package installer for ArchLinux and Manjaro
 * [muxinc/packaging_examples](https://github.com/muxinc/packaging_examples): Samples files packaged by mux
 * [evertiro/packup](https://github.com/evertiro/packup): A simple backup & restore script for pacman.